 Commercial Registration Portal (SIJILAT)

-The Ministry of Industry, Commerce & Tourism (MOIC) launched the Commercial Registration Portal (SIJILAT).
+The Ministry Industry, Commerce & Tourism launched the Commercial Registration Portal (SIJILAT).
 The system includes all the conditions, procedures, laws and regulations related to acquiring business licenses for over 1,800 business activities; creating an integrated database that contains all the information related to commercial registration and licensing.
 This includes a summary of the business environment in the Kingdom of Bahrain, trade name reservation process, different legal forms of entities and registration requirements, as well as an overview of the corporate governance.

 SIJILAT will also provide services related to business activities such as company name, change of address, addition or deletion of a partner, along with the ability to amend authorized signatories.